-Ms. McElvy advises energy clients on most aspects of legal and operational issues arising from the development of shale plays throughout Texas, including disputes about oil and gas leases, joint operating and joint development agreements, participation agreements, royalty obligations, surface use, mineral title, service contractors, commingling and allocation wells.
+Ms. McElvy advises energy clients on most aspects of legal and operational issues arising from the development of shale plays and horizontal drilling throughout Texas, including disputes about oil and gas leases, joint operating and joint development agreements, participation agreements, royalty obligations, surface use, mineral title, service contractors, commingling and allocation wells.
 Her practice also extends internationally, where she has represented and counseled clients on matters subject to ICC and UNCITRAL arbitration.
 She also counsels clients about offshore decommissioning obligations for Gulf of Mexico E&P facilities.
 Ms. McElvy also routinely represents clients in contested regulatory proceedings before the Texas Public Utility Commission and Texas Railroad Commission concerning rates, permits, and licensing or abandonment of energy infrastructure.
 Her clients include Shell Oil Company, Chevron, EOG Resources, Murphy Oil Corporation, Marathon Oil Company, CenterPoint Energy, and others.